PrefectHQ/prefect/docs/cloud/concepts/api.md

 ### Getting Started

-Prefect Server does not use authentication, meaning the Python client can be used immediately without any extra configuration:
+If using Prefect Server, no authentication is required.
+This means the Python client can be used immediately without any extra configuration:

 ```python
 import prefect